 Division of Advanced Reactors and Non-Power Production and Utilization Facilities (DANU)

 Director: Mohammed Shams

-Deputy Director: Brian Smith
+Deputy Director: Jeremy Bowen

 Develops and implements risk-informed and performance-based approaches to licensing and oversight of advanced reactors and non-power production and utilization facilities (NPUF), including research reactors, testing facilities, and medical radioisotope facilities.
 Conducts the design reviews and initial licensing reviews for advanced reactors and NPUFs submitted under 10 CFR Parts 50 and 52.
 Applies insights from engineering, systems analysis, and consequence analysis to the reviews of licensing actions, preparation of regulatory guidance documents, resolution of policy issues, development of operator licensing examinations, and conduct of safety and security inspections.
 Supports international coordination programs for the oversight of advanced reactors and NPUFs and consults on the export and import of nuclear technology and material.

 Director: Mike Franovich

 Develops and implements policies and guidance for the use of probabilistic risk assessments and other risk-informed approaches in regulatory decision-making for light-water reactors.
 Performs and evaluates probabilistic risk assessments and review of risk-informed licensee programs and approaches to support licensing and oversight activities, evaluates fire protection programs and systems performance, and evaluates severe accident issues as they relate to current generation plants and licensing of new light water reactor designs.
 Develops and implements rules, standards, plans, and policy for accident radiological consequence analysis and health physics and provides oversight support of radiation protection programs.
 Provides domestic and international expertise for other risk significant activities such as specific safety issue resolution, special inspections, and event and incident response.